slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"Move to a place that feels strange until it feels like home. constantly learning and growing. then do it again, pursuing disconfort, until teh whole world is my home."
 -- Derek Sivers*
+> *"When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us."
+-- Alexander Graham Bell*
+> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
+-- C.S.
+Lewis*

 - do u want ur daughter to date somebody like u?
 - old keys won't open new doors.